legendreddragon/legendreddragon.github.io/lord/masters/aladdin.md

 | 800 | 350 | 400,000 | Shiny Lamp |
 {: .masterstats }

+## Strategy

+The minimum generally accepted Weapon / Armour that is needed to defeat Aladdin is Power Axe (200K) / Armour of Death (200K).
 ## Encountering Aladdin

 This is the dialogue you see when you first go to the training center at level 8: